ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/apis/xtify-tag-api.html.markdown

 The xtify.tag.xxx() functions will set the xtify.tag.data property once data has been returned and will remain as 'undefined' until the call succeeds.

 ##Testing
-Please refer to the [App Testing section](/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/your-app/xtify-app-testing/) for information on adding nevessary code to your app.
+Please refer to the [App Testing section](/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/your-app/xtify-app-testing/) for information on adding necessary code to your app.

 ##The API Methods
 Note that the function 'genericCallback' shown in each of the examples is a user defined function and can/should be replaced as you require.
 Please look above for the code to this function.